aws-samples/aws-serverless-shopping-cart/README.md

 yarn install
 yarn serve
 ```
-Be sure to access on http://localhost:8080/ in your browser.
-Using a different port, or using the ip address will cause errors due to the backend's CORS configuration.
+Access on http://localhost:8080/ (not http://127.0.0.1:8080/) in your browser.
+Using a different port, or using the
+ip address will cause errors due to the backend's CORS configuration.

 ## SAM Template Resources